Accelerating Sampling-Based Control via Learned Linear Koopman Dynamics: Numerical Simulations

-To evaluate computational efficiency, we compare MPPI-DK with classic MPPI using the true system dynamics.
-We further compare MPPI-DK with an MPC controller based on the same learned DKO dynamics to assess control performance under identical model approximation errors.
-MPPI-DK and classic MPPI share the same cost function and parameters: $T = 20$, $N = 600$, $\Sigma = \mathrm{diag}(0.8,0.8)$, and $\lambda = 20$.
-For MPC, the prediction horizon is set to $T = 30$.
-Furthermore, we implement the proposed method on a GPU to enable parallel trajectory sampling and further improve computational efficiency.
-To mitigate the effects of randomness in DNN training, all experiments are repeated over $4$ independent trials.
+To evaluate computational efficiency, MPPI-DK is compared with classic MPPI using the true dynamics and with MPC using the same learned DKO model, thereby isolating the effects of model approximation.
+MPPI-DK and classic MPPI use identical costs and parameters: $T=20$, $N=600$, $\Sigma=\operatorname{diag}(0.8,0.8)$, and $\lambda=20$.
+The MPC horizon is also $T=20$, and its optimization problem is solved using IPOPT through CasADi.
+MPPI-DK is additionally implemented on a GPU for parallel trajectory sampling.
+All experiments are repeated over $4$ independent DNN training trials.

 \textbf{Results analysis.}